 Not to be confused with his namesake and fellow Brazilian, a 34-year-old striker who currently plays for Cruzeiro, Fred – whose full name is Frederico Rodrigues de Paula Santos – stamped his authority on the team and became a huge hit with the Shakhtar fans, as well as back in his home country.

-He has already had a brief experience of playing at Old Trafford, with Shakhtar Donetsk in a Champions League group game against United, who won 1-0 thanks to a Phil Jones goal in December 2013.
+Before joining the Reds he had already experienced a brief taste of playing at Old Trafford, with Shakhtar Donetsk in a Champions League group game against United, when the visitors won 1-0 thanks to a Phil Jones goal in December 2013.

 After Brazil crashed out of the World Cup on home soil in the summer of 2014 following a disastrous 7-1 semi-final defeat against eventual winners Germany, Fred made his international debut later that year and was called up for the 2015 Copa America.